kuzudb/kuzu-docs/blog/2024-01-llms-graphs-part-2/index.md

 control flows.
 Agents seem like initial answers to the question of "how do you program advanced LLM applications?"

 ## Final Words
-I want to conclude with two further points.
-First, there are many other applications that can use LLMs and KGs beyond Q&A. I don't have space to cove them but here is a [survey paper](https://arxiv.org/pdf/2306.08302.pdf) that attempts to organize publications in this space.
-The topics include how KGs can be used to train better LLMs to how LLMs can be used to construct KGs to how one could embed both text and KG triples together as vectors in some applications.
+I want to conclude with two final points.
+First, there are many other applications that can use LLMs and KGs beyond Q&A. I don't have space to cover them here.
+Here is a [survey paper](https://arxiv.org/pdf/2306.08302.pdf) that attempts to organize the work in this space.
+The topics vary from how KGs can be used to train better LLMs to how LLMs can be used to construct KGs to how one could embed both text and KG triples together as vectors to better train LLMs.

 Second, I listed 3 possible answers for the "what additional data"